Archives of Kazakhstan and Uzbekistan:

 Kazakhstan: The “Archive-2025” Program as a Driver of Research

-Kazakhstan has an extensive network of more than 220 state archival institutions, including the Central State Archive of the Republic of Kazakhstan (CSA RK) in Almaty, the National Archive in Astana, and specialized repositories such as the Central State Archive of Film, Photo Documents and Sound Recordings.
+Kazakhstan has an extensive network of more than 220 state archival institutions, including the Central State Archive of the Republic of Kazakhstan (CSA RK) in Almaty, the National Archive (NARK) in Astana, and specialized repositories such as the Central State Archive of Film, Photo Documents and Sound Recordings (KFDZ).
 The cornerstone of current archival policy is the state program “Archive-2025,” launched in 2018 at the initiative of First President Nursultan Nazarbayev as part of his article “Seven Facets of the Great Steppe.”
 This seven-year initiative aims to conduct fundamental research in domestic and foreign archives—from antiquity to the present—in order to modernize historical consciousness and study the ethnogenesis, geography, and culture of the Great Steppe.

 The program emphasizes search-and-research expeditions involving orientalists, historians, and archivists who work with archives in Russia, Europe, and Asia.
 By 2025, thousands of paleographic materials, written sources, maps, and artifacts have been collected and analyzed, enabling the reconstruction of Kazakh history.
 A notable recent event was the republican conference “Archive-2025: Archival Legacy” held on November 6, 2025, in Astana, organized by the National Archive under the Ministry of Culture and Information.
 It brought together experts to discuss digitization and comprehensive implementation plans for “Archive-2025.”